Kernel Scaling for Manifold Learning and Classification: Setting the Scale Parameter

 \subsection{Existing Methods}

-Several studies have proposed methods for setting the scale parameter $\epsilon$.
-Some choose as the standard deviation of the data.
-This approach is good when the data is sampled from a uniform distribution.
-A max-min measure is suggested in \cite{Keller} where the scale is set to
+Several studies propose methods for setting the scale parameter $\epsilon$.
+Some choose as the empirical squared standard deviation (mean squared Euclidean deviations from the empirical mean) of the data.
+This approach is reasonable when the data is sampled from a uniform distribution.